 Michael specialises in the criminal jurisdiction and speaks fluent Russian – he awaits a rush of Eastern European mafia cases.
 His precision, thoroughness and success rate make him one of the most sought after members of the bar used by Youth Legal Service.
 In addition, his detailed memos are a valuable educational resource for solicitors learning the more technical aspects of their case.

-Michael has experience appearing in the Magistrates’ Court, Children’s Court (family and criminal jurisdiction), Victims of Crime Assistance Tribunal, Family Court, and Federal Magistrates Court hearings.
+Michael has experience appearing in the Magistrates’ Court, Children’s Court (family and criminal jurisdiction), Victims of Crime Assistance Tribunal and the County Court.